-The musculoskeletal system is made up of ligaments, tendons, bones, joints, muscles and more.
-Everything in this system is responsible for either giving the body structor or for movement.
+The musculoskeletal system consists of ligaments, tendons, bones, joints, muscles, and more.
+Everything in this system is responsible for either giving the body structure or for movement.
 The topic today: What is a ligament?

 We hear the word ligament all the time with horses, but, do we really know what our trainers and vets are referring to?
-Because this structure is so important to the equine athletes body, below are a couple helpful pieces of information to know.
+Because this structure is so important to the equine athlete’s body, below are a couple of helpful pieces of information to know.

 Ligaments connect bones or cartilage to strengthen joints.

-Don’t rush a horses fitness and conditioning program.
-If the horse does not have enough time to develop to his full athletic capacity, they will be more prone to injury.
+Don’t rush a horse’s fitness and conditioning program.
+If the horse does not have enough time to develop to his full athletic capacity, it will be more prone to injury.

 Ligaments stabilize joints and protect them from overextending, over-flexing, or twisting.

-The strength of a horses ligaments and tendons lag behind that of other soft tissues.
-Due to their importance in the horses leg during exercise, these structures take several months to strengthen and should be conditioned properly.
+The strength of a horse’s ligaments and tendons lags behind that of other soft tissues.
+Due to their importance in the horse’s leg during exercise, these structures take several months to strengthen.
+Additionally, they need to have a reconditioning period.

 Unlike tendons, ligaments are not elastic and can stretch and tear more easily.
 (Read more about tendons in our article “What is a tendon?”

-Ligaments are not as elastic as tendons, making them a more prone injury spot.
-When ligaments are taxed beyond their limits, they sustain damage that results in lameness, poor performance, and diminished athletic ability.
+Ligaments are not as elastic as tendons, making them more prone to injury spots.
+When one taxes a ligament beyond its limits, the ligament sustains damage that results in lameness, poor performance, and diminished athletic ability.

 Injured ligaments are prone to reinjury.
-Elasticity of the ligament is almost always compromised after injury.
+The elasticity of the ligament is almost always compromised after injury.